annalyellis/recipes_statistical_analysis/README.md

 The evaluation metric that I used is root mean squared error (RMSE).

 **Null Hypothesis:** The model is fair.
-Its RMSE for high calorie and low calorie recipes are roughtly the same, and any differences are due to random chance
+Its RMSE for high calorie and low calorie recipes are roughtly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** The model is unfair.
 Its RMSE for high calorie recipies is lower than its precision for low calorie recipes.

 The test statistic is the difference in RMSE and the significance level is 0.05.
-With a p-value of 0.004, I reject the null hypothesis.
+With a p-value of 0.001, I reject the null hypothesis.

+<iframe
+  src="assets/distribution_null_rmse_diff.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>